Crib Dice -- an Original Dice Game

 Whenever a player continues his turn after establishing his point:

-freezes any dice matching his point value.
+- He freezes any dice matching his point value, and thereby increases his score.
 (He does not freeze

 dice showing 1's unless that is his point.)

-- If the player does not roll at least one die matching his point
+- If the player did not roll at least one die matching his point

 -- or a 1 -- he wipes out.
 His turn ends without scoring.